fimbullinter/wotan/README.md

 - [x] Caching of file system access and configuration.
 As the Cache is a DI service, API users can clear the cache when needed.
 - [x] Support for processors from the beginning.
 Enabling linting of *.vue files and many more.
 - [x] Aliases for rules with configuration.
 Can be used to treat rules like ESLint's `no-resticted-syntax` as distinct named rules for each config option.
 - [x] The whole API is powered by a DI container.
 That makes it easy to inject a different service.
-Rules have access to a limited set of DI bindings.
+You can even use plugins through the CLI to inject different services.
+- [x] "Global" configuration file (besides `.wotanrc.yaml`) for CLI defaults and plugin configuration: `.fimbullinter.yaml`.
+This file can be used by editor plugins as well, so there's no need to duplicate common configuration.
+  - ESLint doesn't have such a file and declined to add one in the future.
+Tools like `standard` or `xo` wouldn't need to exist if you just needed to create such a config file with CLI defaults.
+  - TSLint startet to stuff it into their `tslint.json` which leads to confused users.

 ### Differences to TSLint